yeguacelestial/justo-test/README.md

 ## Used stack

 I used Next.js for the front-end, and Django REST with PostgreSQL for the backend.
-Each of these project are stored in their respective folders:
-`spy_agency_frontend` and `spy_agency_backend`.

-You will find detailed instructions on how to run the projects within each folder.
+You'll find them on `spy_agency_frontend` and `spy_agency_backend` projects.
+Detailed instructions on how to run them within the folders README file.

 -----
 ## Project management